capitolmuckrakr/Gucci/README.md

 ## Usage

-### Example
+### Examples

     require 'gucci'

+I. Lobbying disclosures

-Perform a search for form LD1 and LD2 filings (lobbying registrations and lobbying activity reports) submitted for Lockheed Martin in 2013:
+Perform a search for form LD1 or LD2 filings (lobbying registrations and lobbying activity reports) submitted for Lockheed Martin in 2013:

-    search = Gucci::House::Search.new(:client_name => "Lockheed Martin", :filing_year => "2013")
+    search = Gucci::House::Search.new(:client_name => "Lockheed Martin", :filing_year =2013

 The search is performed when `Gucci::House::Search.new` is called.
 You can then access the results of the search with `search.results`, which is simply an array of search result objects: